lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; Disables the left Windows key while inside of DotA 2.
     *LWin::Return

-**Simply put, this code hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT dota2.exe.** <kbd>SPACE</kbd> retains full functionality.
+**Simply put, this code hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT `dota2.exe`.** <kbd>SPACE</kbd> retains full functionality.
 These five lines are all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
 The only reason we couldn't use them before is because of Windows shortcuts "Alt-tabbing" us out of DotA. **The Sacred Five Lines** fix this issue.

 ## To Install

 *Only Supported on Windows Operating Systems*

-1. Place D2SpaceModifier.exe in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
+1. Place `D2SpaceModifier.exe` in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
    You can use the .ahk instead if you have AutoHotKey installed. https://autohotkey.com/

-*Note: The compiled .exe is only included in releases.
-If you don't see the .exe, then you have downloaded the lastest unreleased version and have to use the .ahk script instead (or compile an executable yourself).*
+*Note: The compiled `.exe` is only included in releases.
+If you don't see the executable, then you have downloaded the lastest unreleased version and have to use the `.ahk` script instead (or compile an `.exe` yourself).*

-2. Place the autoexec.cfg inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.
+2. Place the `autoexec.cfg` inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.

 3. Select a layout from the numbered folders or create your own.
 I recommend number one ([my personal layout](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout)).

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

-5. Restart your computer.
-D2SpaceModifier.exe will run in the background but will be inactive unless you have DotA 2 running and are "Alt-tabbed" into it.
+5. Restart your computer. `D2SpaceModifier.exe` will run in the background but will be inactive unless you have DotA 2 running and are "Alt-tabbed" into it.

 6. Launch DotA 2 and customize to your liking.